reworkhow/XSim.jl/docs/src/demo.md

 ```

 ## Step 4.
 Selection
 Next, although the heritability is set to `0.5`, we can reassign it in `:h2` with a new value (or a vector for multiple traits).
-The argument `:weights` allows us to weight differently on two traits in the selction.
+The argument `:weights` allows us to weight two traits differently in the selction.
 This example we select `3` sires from the `15` male progenies and `10` dams from the `15` female progenies.

 ```jldoctest
 julia> args_select = Dict(:h2     => [.8, .5],